kubernetes-sigs/cluster-api/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-/kind bug

 **What steps did you take and what happened:**
-[A clear and concise description of what the bug is.]
+[A clear and concise description on how to REPRODUCE the bug.]

 **What did you expect to happen:**